-And then of course, there was the dancing!
+And then, there was the dancing!
 Intimate weddings require more pinpoint song selection, and it didn’t take long to dial in the precise genres that registered with Nathan & Rosanna’s guests.
-80s was huge – and I had a hunch going in it would be as Rosanna provided me with four pages of songs she liked ;).
-And of course, you can’t end a great 80s set without choosing the pinnacle 80s sing-a-long for the final song of the night: Journey’s “Don’t Stop Believing”.
+80s hits were huge – and I had a hunch going in it would be as Rosanna provided me with four pages of songs she liked ;).
+And of course, you can’t conclude a great 80s DJ set without choosing the pinnacle 80s sing-a-long for the final song of the night: Journey’s “Don’t Stop Believing”.

-Thank you Nathan & Rosanna for selecting me as your Host & DJ.
+Nathan & Rosanna, thank you for selecting me as your Host & DJ.
 I wish you both a lifetime of luck and happiness!